 - In SS 2019 I delivered 5 lecture classes (25 % of the entire lecture) in the course Introduction to Computer Science.

-- In WS 2018/2019 I delivered a lecture on Hierarchical Planning that was conceptualized and delivered by myself.
+- In WS 2018/2019 I delivered a course on Hierarchical Planning that was conceptualised and delivered by myself.

 I was supporting my colleagues in several AI planning and foundational AI lectures.
 The lectures listed below are only those which I was responsible for (which includes creating the exercises and exams as well as being a lecturer of the respective exercise classes).